 Energy Engineer

 Working with energy is an easy way to get your foot in the door to working with a career in sustainability.
-Energy engineers are a critical part of the ESG field tasked with designing, developing, and in many cases helping to implement energy efficiency programs.
+Energy engineers are a critical part of the ESG field and are tasked with designing, developing, and, in many cases, helping to implement energy efficiency programs.

-Most Energy engineers are called in during the planning and construction stage of development.
+Most Energy engineers are called in during the development planning and construction stage.
 This can be for big buildings, communities, manufacturers, or even small residential projects.
 This field is rather broad, even with an ESG specialization.

 See Related: How to Start Investing in Women